What They Are and How They Work

 Well, yes, they are Stirling engines because regenerators don’t have to be a separate named part to work as regenerators.

-A Sort of Almost Free Lunch
+An Almost Free Lunch

 On the positive side, a regenerator is a component that can improve the operation of a Stirling engine – sometimes by a lot.